What you need to know about the new SBI codes

 If your activity description is incorrect, you will not receive the correct SBI codes.
 An incorrect SBI code can lead to problems.
 You may not receive a subsidy you are entitled to, your bank may refuse you a loan, or you may pay more money than necessary for your insurance.
 The government, banks, and other organisations use your SBI codes to check if you are eligible for a subsidy or can borrow money, for example.

-Some codes will change completely.
-In addition, old codes that have only 4 digits will have an extra digit added – a zero.
-There are currently 2 separate codes for online sales and sales through physical shops.
-From September, there will only be one code for this, because many businesses combine physical and online sales.
-New codes will also be added, such as the code for “mediation and intermediaries”.
+Some codes have changed completely.
+In addition, old codes that had only 4 digits now have an extra digit added – a zero.
+There is now one code for online sales and sales through physical shops, because many businesses combine physical and online sales.
+New codes have also been added, such as the code for “mediation and intermediaries”.
 This code can be used by online marketplaces and comparison sites.

 KVK looks at the description of your activities and selects the appropriate SBI code